Expansivity theory and Sendov's conjecture: Distribution of the boundary points of expansion

-Next we prove that sub-expansions with an identical mass of an expansion occupying a small enough space by their boundaries should in principle have a substantially bigger mass on average compared to their mother expansion.
-We make this formal in the following results.
+Here, we prove that sub-expansions with an identical mass of an expansion occupying a small enough space by their boundaries should, in principle, have a substantially bigger mass on average compared to their mother expansion.